 Not really a lot going on in this tiny tome; mostly containing information that can be easily found elsewhere.
 What little this introduction might offer is either heavily biased, or at worst complete falsehood.

-This slim volume, with its enormous font and overly-generous margins, is really little more than a poorly written essay, riddled with typos and misinformation.
+This slim volume, with its enormous font and overly-generous margins, is really little more than a poorly written essay, riddled with typos, and misinformation.
 It isn’t worth the money.
-The only fathomable reason it was even allowed to be published is likely due to the limited amount of literature available on chaos magick in the 80s as it was growing as a hot topic.
+The only fathomable reason An Introduction to Chaos Magick was even allowed to be published is likely due to the limited amount of literature available on chaos magick in the ’80s, just as it was growing as a hot topic.

 The entire book is available on the Chaos Matrix, exact location here: http://www.chaosmatrix.org/library/chaos/texts/intchaos.html